jstolarek/slicer/README.md

    because we know our program divides by zero and we want to understand why.
    After running the program observe the results:

-     a) all elements of arrays `as` and `bs` are replaced with holes.
+     * all elements of arrays `as` and `bs` are replaced with holes.
 This means that neither of them contributed to raising the exception.

-     b) some elements of `as'` are replaced with holes and some are not.
+     * some elements of `as'` are replaced with holes and some are not.
 This means that some elements of that array contributed to raising the exception.
 The last of the elements that was not replaced with a hole is located at row 2, column 1 (0-based indexing).
 Knowing the nature of Gaussian elimination leads us to conclusion that this is where the division by zero must have taken place.

-     c) in the definition of `gauss` method code responsible for zeroing elements above the diagonal has been replaced by a hole.
+     * in the definition of `gauss` method code responsible for zeroing elements above the diagonal has been replaced by a hole.
 This means that this code did not contribute to the result and so the exception was raised when zeroing elements below the diagonal.

 Learning iTML
 =============